javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expressions-arrows/article.md

-# Function expressions and more
+# Function expressions and arrows

 In JavaScript, a function is a value.